Interactive Writing

 The many principles covered in the book (Recurring, Directional, Generating, Inventory, Contrastive, and Abbreviation) allow teachers a directional insight of where to go with our students writing.
 The Rating Technique is a strong tool that provides a way to assess and document how students are progressing.

-There are several principles Clay discusses in this book.
-A few of them are recurring, directional, generating, inventory, contrastive, and abbreviation principle.
-I will give a brief description of these principles.
+contrastive, and abbreviation principle.
+I will give a brief description of

 *Recurring involves the repetition of pictures, letters, or words.